playframework/playframework.com/public/markdown/community-process.md

 * Writing or maintaining plugins, modules or libraries for Play
 * Code reviews in GitHub
 * Raising, triaging and adding additional information to help resolve issues
-* Taking part in design and feature discussions on mailing lists
+* Taking part in design and feature discussions in the Discuss forum
-* Answering questions on mailing lists and in stack overflow
+* Answering questions in the Discuss forum and in stack overflow
 * Running, speaking at or contributing to user groups focussed on Play Framework
 * Speaking at conferences, blogging about or otherwise promoting Play Framework